Categories:

 First, you must be between the ages of 16 and Age Pension age.
 The Age Pension age is 66 as of February 2021, and it will increase to 67 in July 2023.
 (Learn more about changes in the Age Pension age here).

-Second, you must have been an Australian resident for at least 10 years in a row, or for a total of 10 years with at least 5 of them in a row.
+Second, you must have been an Australian resident for at least 10 years in a row or a total of 10 years with at least five of them in a row.
 Generally, you must be both in Australia and an Australian resident when you apply to claim a Disability Support Pension, but there are exceptions.
 You might also be able to claim if you’ve lived in an agreement country, if you’re a refugee, or if you became unable to work or permanently blind while you were a resident of Australia or the dependent child of an Australian resident living somewhere else.

 Third, you must be eligible according to the income and assets test.
-This means that your current income from all sources must be below certain limits in order for you to qualify, and your total available assets must also be below a certain limit.
+This means that your current income from all sources must be below certain limits for you to qualify, and your total available assets must also be below a certain limit.
 If you have non-work income even though you’re not able to work, then you may not qualify for a Disability Support Pension.

 The income limit for a Disability Support Pension varies depending on your living situation, and the amount you’re eligible for may decrease if your income is higher.
 For example, a single adult who has less than $178 per fortnight in income could be eligible for a full DSP payment.
 For a single adult whose income is above $178 per fortnight, the possible disability pension amount is reduced by $.50 for every $178.
 A single adult whose income is higher than $2066.60 per fortnight is not eligible for DSP payments.
-Reference the income test charts to determine whether you meet the income eligibility test.

-You also need to financially qualify by the assets tests in order to be eligible for a disability pension.
+You also need to financially qualify by the assets tests to be eligible for a disability pension.
 Assets include anything valuable you own.
 These could be financial assets such as money in checking accounts, cash, and stocks, or they could be income streams such as annuities.
 Real estate, businesses, and business shares also count as assets.
 Valuable contents in and near your home such as furniture, cars, boats, or livestock are assets as well.
-If you give away or sell an asset for less than it’s worth, then it could also count as an asset (this is to prevent you giving away assets to become eligible for a pension).
+If you give away or sell an asset for less than it’s worth, then it could also count as an asset (this is to prevent you from giving away assets to become eligible for a pension).
 However, your principal home, along with up to 2 hectares of land where your principal home is located, does not count as an asset.

 If you’re a single adult, you can own up to $268,000 if you’re a homeowner, or up to $482,500 if you’re not a homeowner, and still be eligible for a Disability Pension.
 Homeowners and non-homeowners are assessed differently because your principal home doesn’t count as an asset.
 Just like income, the asset limits vary depending on family and living situation.
-Reference the asset test charts to determine your eligibility.

 If your assets are above the limit but you’re experiencing serious financial hardship, you can apply for an asset hardship provision.
-Severe financial hardship is defined as having readily available funds that’s lower than a specific limit ($24,551.80 if you’re a single adult) and also having income that’s below the DSP limits.
+Severe financial hardship is defined as having readily available funds that are lower than a specific limit ($24,551.80 if you’re a single adult) and also having income that’s below the DSP limits.
 This could apply to you if you have significant assets that you can’t easily translate into cash by selling it or borrowing against it.
-For example, if you have a significant asset in the form of a second house that you’ve been trying to sell that’s listed at a reasonable market place but isn’t selling, then you might be able to qualify for an asset hardship provision.
+For example, if you have a significant asset in the form of a second house that you’ve been trying to sell that’s listed at a reasonable marketplace but isn’t selling, then you might be able to qualify for an asset hardship provision.
 Learn more about the asset hardship provision and how to apply (you’ll need to call Centrelink to apply for this exemption).

 Medical Rules